 Join us as we take a tour back through the last 41 years to show you the most popular toys for the Christmas period.

 1977 - Star Wars Toys

-40 years ago this year, with the release of the original Star Wars film, came a wave of merchandising that included these Kennar action figures.
+41 years ago this year, with the release of the original Star Wars film, came a wave of merchandising that included these Kennar action figures.
+Interesting, Kenner wasn't able to make the toys in time for Christmas in 1977 so sold vouchers to get the toys when they eventually came out in 1978.
 Over 100 of these Star Wars toys were made between 1977 and 1985, but in the first year of release, they were flying off the shelves.
 Action figures are known for their popularity and untouched boxed models have fetched insane prices at auction since.

 1978 - Simon